blockcoders/nestjs-ethers/README.md

 class TestModule {}
 ```

-## Testing a class that uses @InjectEthersProvider
+## Testing a class that uses InjectEthersProvider

 This package exposes a getEthersToken(token?: string) function that returns a prepared injection token based on the provided context.
 Using this token, you can easily provide a mock implementation of the `BaseProvider` using any of the standard custom provider techniques, including useClass, useValue, and useFactory.